 Furman has named its resiliency effort The Fourtitude Project (four universities, four years, for you).
 Furman was one of the first schools to monitor stress and resiliency issues surrounding Greek life on campus and is exploring interventions to mitigate the social stress that increases during rush season.

 In addition, Furman’s research shows that academic stress has a greater influence on mental health over time than does social stress.
-In 2016, Furman used data collected from the Resiliency Project to create a pilot intervention that uses web-based tutorials and texting to give students skills to manage academic stress, such as goal-setting, “if-then” plans for obstacles, etc.
+In 2016, Furman used data collected from the Student Resilience and Well-Being Project to create a pilot intervention that uses web-based tutorials and texting to give students skills to manage academic stress, such as goal-setting, “if-then” plans for obstacles, etc.

 Johnson C. Smith University (JCSU)